diepei/diepei/README.md

 ### About me 🙂

-- Passionate about electronics and code. 💻
+- Passionate about eating at good restaurants and tasting wine. 🍷
 - Expierenced music industry producer.
 Find some of my works on [Genius](https://genius.com/artists/Dp-soundz) 🎹📀